 A few rows behind me a man in Jewish Orthodox attire stood up and started praying out loud, much to the annoyance of the cabin crew.
 Fully aware that Hamas rockets launched from Gaza can reach Tel Aviv, it wasn’t until the flight captain elaborated on the airport closure (a flock of birds) did my panic begin to subside.

 Our flight was met by the usual ground crew although one was armed with a handgun.
 We were bussed to the terminal where we queued for Passport Control.
 I’ll be honest, I was nervous about this part.

-Whilst I didn’t need a visa to enter Israel, my entrance into the country was entirely at the discretion of border control personnel.
-Diplomatic relations between Ireland and Israel have been fraught for many years – both this Irish Times article and my Pros and Predicaments of an Irish Passport blog post elaborate on this.
+While I didn’t need a visa to enter Israel, my entrance into the country was entirely at the discretion of border control personnel.
+Diplomatic relations between Ireland and Israel have been fraught for many years – both this Irish Times article and my What Does it Mean to Be Irish blog post elaborate on this.

 When I finally arrived at the Passport Control desk after a half hour queue, my passport was examined for a number of minutes by a Ben Gurion airport security official.
 I was asked three questions (Purpose of travel, who I was travelling with, if I had ever changed my name).
 The official handed me my entry card and welcomed me to Israel.